jakewhitton/notes/notes/12/2_AP Macroeconomics/2_Economic Growth, Unemployment, and Inflation/master.md

 4. Net exports
     * Formula is essentially just
 $$ \Sigma X = X - M $$
-    * where X is imports and M is imports
+    * where X is exports and M is imports

 ---